 Severe bleeding (diverticular hemorrhage) is a separate

 diverticulitis.
-Severe bleeding occurs in less than 5%
+Severe bleeding occurs in less than 5 out of 100 people who have bleeding from

 diverticula in the colon.
 Bleeding stops on its own in

-about 75% of cases.1 But sometimes, bleeding may be
+about 75 out of 100 cases.1 But sometimes bleeding may be

 severe enough that a blood transfusion is needed.